 Reporting suspected adverse reactions after authorization of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions in accordance with local requirements.
+Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system.